OakarminIron/Obsidian/Odoo/Odoo FrontEnd/Odoo JavaScript/🟣📜Widget.md

 In short, the features provided by the Widget class include:

 -   parent/child relationships between widgets (_PropertiesMixin_)
--   extensive lifecycle management with safety features (e.g. automatically destroying children widgets during the destruction of a parent)
+-   extensive life-cycle management with safety features (e.g. automatically destroying children widgets during the destruction of a parent)
--   automatic rendering with qweb
+-   automatic rendering with QWEB
 -   various utility functions to help interacting with the outside environment.

 ```